qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 **Saliency bias**: We pay attention to the salient things that grab attention.
 The things that we don't pay attention to are ignored. **Attention** is a core mechanism of how brain works [^about_attention].

 [^about_attention]: Related: modern deep learning also relies on attention mechanism (transformer).
 Note that the "attention" in deep learning is very different to "attenion" of human brain.

+### "Blind" outside of attention

+When people pay attention to one thing, they tend to ignore things that are outside of attention.

+[Invisible gorilla test](https://en.wikipedia.org/wiki/Inattentional_blindness#Invisible_Gorilla_Test): when subject is asked to count things in basketball match, they ignore the special one wearing gorilla suit.

+Prior belief (confirmation bias) can affect perception.
+This not only affects recognition of objects, but also affects reading of text. **Under confirmation bias, when reading text, one may skip important words subconsciously**.

+If the user using software is focused on finishing a task, **when the software pops out a dialog, the user tend to quickly click out the dialog to continue the task, without reading text in dialog**.

+[^about_dialog]: If the dialog is very important, then the dialog shouldn't be easily clicked out (e.g. request user to type some text to proceed).
+If the dialog is not important, it should be replaced by a notification that can be read later.

 ### Anecdotal fallacy